aws-samples/eks-workshop/content/network-policies/tigera/install.md

 title: "Installing Tigera Secure Cloud Edition"
 weight: 30
 ---
-Now that your environment variables are set, and _tsctl_ is installed, go back to the instructions in the Tigera Secure CE v1.0.1 download link and look for the second step in the **Procedure** section.
-It should look something like this:
+Now that your environment variables are set, and _tsctl_ is installed, we need to install TSCE itself.
+To do so, run the following commmand.
+The instructions in the Tigera Secure CE v1.0.1 document that you downloaded earlier are almost exactly the same as what is shown here.
+The only difference is that we've changed a variable name from ```$TOKEN``` to ```$TS_TOKEN``` to avoid colliding with other ```$TOKEN``` variables that might be set in your environment.
 ```
 tsctl install --token $TS_TOKEN \
             --kubeconfig ~/.kube/config \